TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-architecture.md

 There are a couple of representative arrows that show which implementation packages implement which interfaces.
 Most are omitted for simplicity.
 It should be obvious.
 Each implementation package name ends in the name of the interface it's implementing.

+# Stack

+For now, I'm going to continue using a TypeScript stack.
+I've been impressed with how productive the experience is.
+At the same time, the guard rails provided by the type system keep me from making stupid mistakes.

+This is a full stack project.
+Using the same language for frontend and backend will let me share code across both contexts.
+For the backend I expect to use a NodeJS runtime.

+In future, if everything works out functionally, I could see myself rewriting performance critical, compute intensive parts of the backend in Rust.

 # Interfaces

 This project involves the same core code running in many different contexts.
 To support that I define interfaces that are used to abstract away differences in implementation in each context.